Electromagnetic Flow Meter Measuring Principle

 In a magnetic flow meter, a current is applied to wire coils mounted within or outside the meter body to generate a magnetic field.

-The liquid flowing through the pipe acts as the conductor and this induces a voltage which is proportional to the average flow velocity.
+The liquid flowing through the pipe acts as the conductor and this induces a voltage that is proportional to the average flow velocity.

-This voltage is detected by sensing electrodes mounted in the Magflow meter body and sent to a transmitter which calculates the volumetric flow rate based on the pipe dimensions.
+This voltage is detected by sensing electrodes mounted in the Electromagnetic flowmeter body and sent to a transmitter which calculates the volumetric flow rate based on the pipe dimensions.

 Mathematically,